Graphic Novels

 Evaluation and Feedback

-My goal as an educator is always to help your student move forward in their skills with reading, writing, and critical thinking.
+My goal as an educator is always to help your students improve their reading, writing, and critical thinking skills.
 Students start in different places.
 This is why I give extensive feedback on key writing assignments and make myself available to talk students through tricky assignments if they ask for help.
-The back and forth of the classroom is a big part of how we learn.
+The back-and-forth of the classroom is a big part of how we learn.

 Classes are live and interactive.
 Participation is part of the grade for this course.
 Assignments are marked and returned in a timely fashion.
-I respond to student messages promptly and make myself available for students to schedule short help sessions for assignments and try to reach out to students who are struggling with work.
+I respond to student messages promptly, make myself available to schedule short help sessions for assignments, and try to reach out to students who are struggling with their work.

 Rubrics are provided for all writing assignments.
-Grades reflect completion of all work as well as quality.
-Revision is a focus of the writing in this course and students will be expected to revise all major assignments.
+Grades reflect both completion of all work and quality.
+Revision is a focus in this course, and students will be expected to revise all major assignments.

 Communication